-As the name suggests, word problems are comprehensive questions that are designed to give a real-life simulation to mathematical problems.
-In case of addition and subtraction word problems, the question generally revolves around some quantity of an object, which increases and decreases as the question progresses.
+As the name suggests, word problems are comprehensive questions that are designed to give a real-life simulation of mathematical problems.
+In the case of addition and subtraction word problems, the question generally revolves around some quantity of an object, which increases and decreases as the question progresses.
 These questions are pretty direct and easy to solve, even without the use of paper and pen.
 These word problems can be of the following types, Single and Multiple operations.

 here is a list of Seating Arrangement Questions for you!

 Single Operation Word Problems

 This type of word problem deals with a single operation per question.
 Here are some examples of single-operation addition and subtraction word problems:-